Insource stands against racism.

 Specifically, we are:

-This is just the beginning.
+This is still just the beginning.
 By soliciting ideas from our staff for ways we can most efficiently help, we will use our collective experiences and wisdom to come up with a course of action that will be most effective in ending racial inequality.
 We urge you to join in your own way, at your own organization and beyond.

 In the words of Frederick Douglas, “a smile or a tear has not nationality, joy and sorrow speak alike to all nations, and they, above all the confusion of tongues, proclaim the brotherhood of man.”